Unifield/ufload/README.md

   * c:\Python27\Scripts
 3. In a new CMD.EXE window, type: ```pip install --upgrade ufload```
 4. Run ```ufload -h``` to get help.
 5. Use Notepad to create a config file.
 Put the file in the same place CMD.EXE starts from, for example ```d:\Users\jae```.
 The file should be named ufload.txt.
+Be careful: notepad.exe will create a file called ufload.txt.txt by default.
+To avoid this, use "Save as..." and do not include .txt.
 Put the following into it:
 ```
 [owncloud]
 user=username